Symmetry re-breaking in an effective theory of quantum coarsening

 Figure~\ref{fig:zero_mode} shows that the quench protocol induces large-scale oscillations of the order parameter $m$, at $\varepsilon_0=0.2$.
 Deep in the FM phase, these oscillations remain confined to $m\!>\!0$, indicating the persistence of the initial symmetry-broken state (Fig.~\ref{fig:zero_mode}(a)), while $m$ takes both signs in the PM, eventually relaxing to zero (Fig.~\ref{fig:zero_mode}(d)).
 However, there is a finite region within the FM in which $m$ changes sign, either once (Fig.~\ref{fig:zero_mode}(b)) or several times (Fig.~\ref{fig:zero_mode}(c)) before relaxing to a value which slowly drifts with time towards the equilibrium value (Fig.~\ref{fig:rebreak}(a)).

-These features can be understood in a mean-field (MF) analysis of the post-quench dynamics.
+These features can be understood in a MF analysis of the post-quench dynamics.
 The first step is to notice that, when a spatially uniform configuration $\vec{S}_i \equiv \vec{S}$ is evolved with the classical Hamiltonian, the zero-momentum mode decouples completely.
 The effective equations of motion describing its dynamics are, self-consistently, of MF type:

 where the factor of 4 reflects the coordination number of the square lattice.
-These equations of motion correspond to those of the fully-connected, Lipkin-Meshkov-Glick (LMG) Hamiltonian $H= -4 (S^z)^2 - g S^x$~\cite{Meshkov1965Validity}.
+These equations of motion correspond to those of the fully-connected, Lipkin-Meshkov-Glick (LMG) Hamiltonian $H= -2 (S^z)^2 - g S^x$~\cite{Meshkov1965Validity}.
 Since the phase space of the MF model is two-dimensional (i.e.\ the surface of the unit sphere) and there is one conserved quantity (the energy), the dynamics is regular and the spin precesses along closed loops, see Fig.~\ref{fig:zero_mode}(f).
-By solving Eq.~\eqref{eq:LMG}, one can extract the frequency $\omega(g)$ of the oscillations, which agrees quantitatively with the frequency extracted from the oscillations in the 2D model, see Fig.~\ref{fig:zero_mode}(e).
+The LMG oscillation frequency $\omega(g)$, computed in the End Matter, agrees quantitatively with the frequency extracted from the oscillations in the 2D model, see Fig.~\ref{fig:zero_mode}(e).
 Observe that the minimum of the oscillation frequency at $g\!=\!2$ does \emph{not} occur at the thermodynamic phase transition of the 2D model ($g_c \simeq 2.4$ for the energy density used).
 Instead, a \emph{dynamical} phase transition occurs at $g\!=\!g_\mathrm{dyn}\!=\!2$ in the LMG model~\cite{Zunkovic2016Dynamical,Lerose2018Chaotic,*Lerose2019Impact}, manifesting in the Bloch sphere as a separatrix (Fig.~\ref{fig:zero_mode}(f)).
 To one side of the separatrix ($g\!<\!2$), the magnetization is confined to the upper-half sphere $S^z\!>\!0$, while on the other side ($g\!>\!2$) $S^z$ takes both signs.
 This is also reflected in the maximum of the phenomenological damping rate $\gamma$---as obtained by fitting the underdamped oscillations---being at $g\!=\!2$, see Fig.~\ref{fig:zero_mode}(e).

 \paragraph{Symmetry re-breaking.}